Bow Hunting: Complete Guide for Beginners

 Complete Guide for bow hunters

 It is also possible that the game will come within shooting distance from the ground.
-Especially when doing this, you have to remain completely motionless and prepare your place very well for the last slow movements.
+Especially when doing this, remain completely motionless and prepare your place well for the last slow movements.
+A bow can also be used to hunt from a blind.
+However, the hunting tent should be in place sometime in advance so that the game is familiar with it.

 Sometimes stalking is also an option.
 However, this only makes sense if you don’t make any noise when walking and the surface is damp.
 You need to move extremely slowly and carefully and after 2-3 steps pause and search the area.
 Because of the short shooting distance, stalking is almost impossible.